 In the UK, your readers will expect you to use hyphens in compound adjectives.

-Compound Adjectives with NumbersThe easiest compound adjectives to spot are the ones which include numbers.
+Compound Adjectives with NumbersThe easiest compound adjectives to spot are the ones that include numbers.
+For example:

 "24-hour" (This is correct.)